Ann Flood: Career

-Flood was born in Jamaica, Queens, New York.
-She had notable roles on Broadway, making her debut in the 1954 musical Kismet and going on to play opposite Don Ameche in Holiday for Lovers (1957).
+Flood had notable roles on Broadway, making her debut in the 1954 musical Kismet, in which she began as a show girl but was promoted to a singing part when two cast members became sick.
+She went on to play opposite Don Ameche in Holiday for Lovers (1957).
 Her television debut came earlier, in a 1952 live production of the W. S. Gilbert play, The Fortune Hunter, for WOR-TV.

 Flood became a regular performer on golden age live TV shows, including Sergeant Bilko, Armstrong Circle Theatre, Kraft Theatre, and The Philco Television Playhouse.
 She was also known for roles in various commercials, including those for Good Seasons salad dressing, Newport cigarettes, Ivory Snow detergent, and Sterling beer.
 Before starting on The Edge of Night, she played the leading role of another journalist, Elizabeth "Liz" Fraser Allen in the soap opera From These Roots (1958–61).

 In The Edge of Night, Nancy's marriage to Mike Karr remains as one of the longest in soap history.
 Nancy and Mike had no children of their own, but the character of Laurie (Mike's daughter by his first wife Sara) came to consider Nancy as her mother.
 Flood continued in the role through the series' finale in 1984, by which time she was the show's longest-serving cast member.

 For her work on the show, Flood was twice nominated for the Daytime Emmy Award in the category of Outstanding Lead Actress in a Drama Series, in 1982 and 1984.

 After Edge of Night, Flood continued to act in daytime dramas.
 She was cast in a succession of shorter-term and recurring roles, playing Ella Hobbs, a villain on Search for Tomorrow, who tried to kill the show's leading character, Joanne, and played a variety of society matrons on Another World (Rose Livingston, 1986–1987), One Life to Live (Mrs. Guthrie, 1991), and As the World Turns, recurring from 1992 to 1993 as business executive Ruth Mansfield.
 In 1987, she joined the cast of All My Children playing the recurring role of Bitsy Davidson, Cecily's snooty mother, and was briefly under contract to the show.
 Her last appearance aired in January 1990.

 Other work included guest-starring roles in prime-time TV programs such as The Cosby Show, and a role in the 1988 feature film, Mystic Pizza.

 Personal life and death

 Flood was married since 1952 to sportscaster and media network executive Herb Granath until his death in 2019.
 She had three sons and one daughter.

-Flood died in Stamford, Connecticut, on October 7, 2022, 5 weeks before her 90th birthday.
+Flood died in Stamford, Connecticut, on October 7, 2022, five weeks before her 90th birthday.